 - MHCA 614 can sub for MHCA 510

 - MHCA 619 can sub for MHCA 511

 - MHCA 622 can sub for MHCA 512

+- PHLT 610 can sub for MHCA 610

 Graduate Healthcare Administration Minor

 The graduate healthcare administration minor provides students in any graduate program at Samford University the ability to gain knowledge, skills, and competencies needed to understand the fundamentals of managing healthcare units and organizations.
 This program is designed to provide an overall background in healthcare administration core principles and knowledge needed to those wishing to pursue leadership and management roles in healthcare organizations and closely related fields.
 The program is especially helpful to graduate students and professional students who plan to assume or pursue leadership and management roles and responsibilities in a clinical setting.